Horizing/Horizing/README.md

 Hi, there're Horiz and Voluntie.
-The account is for studying, my note and blog here.
+The account is for studying, notes and blogs here.

 It's a pleasure, just take a look.